Skip to main content

 node

-Networking (Calico vs. Flannel): Comment out #flannel_iface: eth0 and use calico_iface: "eth0" for better network policies.
-Flannel is the simpler alternative if you prefer an easier setup.
+• Networking: comment out #flannel_iface: eth0 and use calico_iface: "eth0" for better network policies.
+Flannel works too if you want something simpler.

 Note

-Before running the next command, ensure SSH key authentication is set up between your management machine and all deployed VMs.
+Make sure SSH key authentication is working between your management machine and all VMs before running the playbook.

 Terminal window